DePayFi/public-documentation/company/README.md

 ## Corporate Purpose

 ```
-The company aims to provide services
+The company provides services
-and the production and sale of technology products
+and produces technology products
 in information technology and finance,
 especially by using advanced IT technologies
 like distributed ledger technologies.

 The Company may establish branch offices in Switzerland and abroad,